Alberto Acereda

-Alberto Acereda is a Spanish former professor who currently works as Associate Vice President in the Global Higher Education Division at Educational Testing Service (ETS) in Princeton, New Jersey.
-He provides overall leadership for business development initiatives and academic outreach in global and higher education.
-Previously at ETS he worked as Senior Director of Business Development and as senior strategic advisor to the Vice President and COO of higher education.
+Alberto Acereda is a scholar and executive in global higher education.
+He has held leadership roles in academic institutions, non-profit assessment organizations, and education technology companies.
+He previously served as Senior Vice President for Higher Education at Territorium, Inc., and continues to work as a strategist and consultant in the higher education and edtech sectors.
+At Educational Testing Service (ETS), the world's largest private educational testing and assessment organization, he was an Associate Vice President for Global Higher education where he was responsible for leading and overseeing tertiary education initiatives, including the development and administration of standardized assessments and other related programs.
+Acereda has been a strong advocate for the global expansion of higher education opportunities.
+His work at for-profit and non-profit organizations has involved engaging with educational institutions around the world to promote standardized assessments and digital solutions that support academic and professional mobility.
+He has also emphasized the importance of culturally sensitive assessments that are valid and reliable across different educational systems and cultural contexts.
 Prior to joining ETS in 2012, he spent nearly twenty years at various universities and graduate programs across the United States.

-He was a professor of Spanish and Latin American literatures and cultures and the chair of the Department of Spanish and Portuguese at the "School of International Letters and Cultures" at Arizona State University, (United States), where he also served as director of graduate studies.
+He was a tenured professor of Spanish and Latin American literatures and cultures and the chair of the Department of Spanish and Portuguese at the "School of International Letters and Cultures" at Arizona State University, (United States), where he also served as director of graduate studies.
 He was also a member of the ASU Provost's executive committee and the president of the Senate of the College of Liberal Arts and Sciences at Arizona State University and was named Dean's Fellow in the same college.
 He is also member of the North American Academy of the Spanish Language ("Academia Norteamericana de la Lengua Española"), a branch of the Real Academia Española and the author of several articles and op-eds in European and American newspapers.
 While he continues to be a faculty affiliate at Arizona State University's Hispanic Research Center, he has also been a visiting professor at the University of Pennsylvania.

 Biography

 Early life

 Alberto Acereda was born in Calahorra, La Rioja, Spain in 1965.
 He studied at the La Salle School, in Tarragona, Spain.
 He graduated in Hispanic philology at the University of Barcelona.
-He obtained a master's degree in Spanish literature and a doctorate in Spanish and Latin American literature (University of Georgia, US).
+He obtained a master's degree in Spanish literature and a doctorate in Spanish and Latin American literature (University of Georgia, US), as well as a Master's in Business Administration at the European Business School.